nuxy/s3-is-not-a-db/README.md

 _s3-is-not-a-db_ is provided under the terms of the [MIT license](http://www.opensource.org/licenses/mit-license.php)

-[AWS](https://aws.amazon.com) is a registered trademark of Amazon Web Services, Inc.
+[Amazon S3](https://aws.amazon.com/s3) is a registered trademark of Amazon Web Services, Inc.

 ## Author